 Arm Treasure Data can be considered an “event data lake” where disparate event data sources (and a few slow moving dimensions) are aggregated and processed to create more compact and “cleaner” data packages for further processing, analysis or visualization.

 Given the size and scope of an event data lake, providing highly concurrent interactive access over trillions of data points while retaining schema flexibility is technologically impossible (at least affordably).
-As a way to work around this limitation, a design pattern called “lakeshore data marts”.
+As a way to work around this limitation, there is a design pattern called “lakeshore data marts”.
+For example:

 image credit: Martin Fowler, DataLake